rouanw/rouanw.github.io/posts/2021-02-03-work-somewhere-inclusive.md

 ---
 # layout: post
 title: Want to be a better developer?
-Pick an inclusive place to work.
+Work somewhere inclusive.
 excerpt: "The skills you need to thrive in an inclusive workplace are actually the same skills that will make you an amazing software developer"
 ---

-One of the frustrations I have with the lack of diversity in the software industry is the size of the opportunity we're missing.
-The skills you need to thrive in an inclusive workplace are actually the same skills that will make you an amazing software developer.
-So not only do we have teams where diversity is not valued,but the developers in those teams are missing out on the chance to be so much better at their jobs!
+One of the frustrations I have with the lack of diversity in the software industry is that by not welcoming diversity we're missing out on being better at software engineering.
+The skills you need to thrive in an inclusive workplace are the same skills that will make you an amazing software developer.
+So not only do we have teams where diversity is not valued – the developers in those teams are missing out on the chance to be so much better at their jobs!

 ## The skills that make you inclusive and awesome

 Let's break this down.
-There are three skills you need in order to succeed in a diverse workplace.
-Thing is, these are the very skills that will make you a stand-out software developer.
+I'm going to show you three skills you need in order to succeed in a diverse workplace – three skills that will also make you a stand-out software developer.

 ### Communication